EARLY BIRD DISCOUNTS NOW ON!

 Hiking

-7hrs · 15km · 1120m up · 1300m down
+8hrs · 15km · 1120m up · 1320m down

 Rise early and get ready for an epic full-day hike along the sacred Kumano Kodo trail.
 Today's hike will be a challenging one!
 (If you are not feeling up to it, there's always the option to take a local bus to the hike end point and explore the area by yourself, while you wait for the rest of your group.)
 The ascent from Koguchi has a fierce reputation, and for good reason: expect over two hours of steep ascent at a steady pace.
 The paths are uneven at times with roots, loose rocks and lots of stone steps.
 However, you'll be rewarded with some beautiful ups and downs, surrounded by forest and birdsong, until you reach the Funami-toge Pass and the remains of the old Funami-jaya teahouse, offering a brilliant view of the Pacific Ocean and the fishing village of Katsuura on a clear day.
 Continue mostly downhill for the rest of the trek to Nachi Kogen Park, then down to the Nachisan Sanctuary, where you'll finally reach the stunning Seiganto-ji Pagoda and Japan's tallest waterfall, with an uninterrupted drop of 133 metres surrounded by primaeval forest.
-Enjoy the sublime evergreen scenery – and a sense of accomplishment! – before heading to Kii Katsuura by taxi in the late afternoon.
+Enjoy the sublime evergreen scenery – and a sense of accomplishment! – before heading to Kii Katsuura by bus in the late afternoon.

 Day 11